JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_customize.md

 The [JetBrains Platform UI Guideline for Icons](https://jetbrains.design/intellij/principles/icons/) has detailed specifications for icons.

 An icon replacement is described within the `icon {}` section of a Theme description file.
-Note that icon replacement key-value pairs appear outside of the `ColorPalette` section.
+Note that icon replacement key-value pairs appear outside the `ColorPalette` section.

 For icon substitutions, the `key` is the path to the default icon image.
 This path is derived from the `AllIcons.[Group].[IconName]` path in icon section reported by the [UI Inspector](internal_ui_inspector.md).

 For example, the _Build_ (hammer) icon in the toolbar has the path `Allcons.Actions.Compile` as reported by the UI Inspector.
-Therefore the `key` for the _Build_ icon is `/actions/compile.svg`.
+Therefore, the `key` for the _Build_ icon is `/actions/compile.svg`.
 The `value` is the replacement icon's file name, located in the `resources` folder of the theme plugin project:

 ```json